cbourke/ComputerScienceIII/documents/syllabus.md

 There will be no exams for this course.
-The weekly assignments are challenging and substantial and are a much better assessment of your ability to learn the material than summative exams.
+The weekly assignments are challenging and substantial and are a much better assessment of your understanding of the material than summative exams.

 ## Grading Policy